 First Offense Alcohol Treatment Program

-You will also be required by the court to attend a mandatory drug and alcohol evaluation and treatment program.
+You will also be required by the court to get a mandatory drug and alcohol evaluation and attend a DUI education program.
 The court will provide you with a list of approved programs and the cost of the programs varies.

 Alaska Second Offense DUI Penalties

 A second DUI offense in the state of Alaska is classified as a Class A misdemeanor and carries much stiffer penalties than a first offense.

 Second Offense Jail Time

 The minimum jail sentence for a second DUI offense conviction in Alaska is 20 days and the maximum jail sentence can be up to 1-year.

 Second Offense Fines